At 17, Jacki Brimley doesn’t see a single reason to get a driver’s license in Brooklyn.

 While it varies, based on geographical location, a large component in the sharp decline has to do with the economy.
-In the first decade of 2000, 1 out of every 4 teenagers looking for a job was unable to find one, and while the economy eventually began the trend was being set.
+In the first decade of 2000, 1 out of every 4 teenagers looking for a job was unable to find one, and while the economy eventually began to recover, the trend was set.

 Not only had the teenagers found alternate means of transportation, but they also found themselves privy to the idea that the 50 hours of mandatory supervised driving training (imposed due to the high-risk factors of teenage drivers) could be foregone if one was to wait until the age of 18.